mattfoster/hackerific.net/content/post/contexts-window-switcher.md

 type: post
 ---

-I'm at the end of a trial of [Contexts](https://contexts.co) and interesting window switching app for macOS (ooh, new style naming!), and I'm enjoying using it so decided to write a review.
+I'm at the end of a trial of [Contexts](https://contexts.co) an interesting window switching app for macOS (ooh, new style naming!), and I'm enjoying using it so decided to write a review.